raspberrypilearning/drum-star/en/step_8.md

 --- /collapse ---

-**Tip:** If you get really muddled then it's fine to delete the new drum and its button and start again.
-Sometimes it hard to spot a bug.
+**Tip:** If you get really muddled then it's fine to delete the new drum and its button, and start again.
+Sometimes it is hard to spot a bug.

 --- save ---